gurkenlabs/litiengine-docs/user-interface/# Create a simple HUD.md

 # Create a simple HUD

 A HUD (heads-up display) is used to render Graphics used for game information, like a health bar or a toolbar.
-Litiengine provides a broad kit of Components for this with the `GuiComponents` class.
+LITIENGINE provides a broad kit of Components for this with the [`GuiComponent`](https://litiengine.com/docs/user-interface/guicomponents-an-overview/) framework.

 Lets implement a simple HUD that creates a healthbar for us.